Will There Be Personal Recognition in Heaven?

-When Jacob was deceived by his sons into believing that his beloved Joseph had been devoured by wild beasts, he lamented — “I will go down to Sheol to my son mourning” (Genesis 37:35).
+When Jacob was deceived by his sons into believing that his beloved Joseph had been devoured by wild beasts, he lamented — “I will go down to Sheol to my son mourning” (Gen. 37:35).

 He certainly was not anticipating joining Joseph in some common grave, for Joseph had no grave (from the grieving Jacob’s viewpoint).
 He expected to be reunited with his son in Sheol, hence, recognition is implied.

 Similarly, centuries later, when David lost his infant son, he cried: “Can I bring him back again?
-I shall go to him, but he will not return to me” (2 Samuel 12:23).
+I shall go to him, but he will not return to me” (2 Sam.
+12:23).
 R. Payne Smith comments: “the words indicate a belief in the continued existence of the child, and even that David would recognize and know him in the future world” (1962, 4.290).

 Isaiah’s Parable of the King of Babylon

 The prophet Isaiah gave a parable concerning the king of Babylon.
 The ruler is pictured as descending into Sheol where he is tauntingly greeted by former associates of the earth in the following fashion: “How you are fallen from heaven, O day-star, son of the morning!
-How you are cut down to the ground, you that laid low the nations” (14:12).
+How you are cut down to the ground, you that laid low the nations” (Isa.
+14:12).